High-Dimensional Inference in Bayesian Networks: Subgroup Separation Scheme

 \begin{definition}[Relevant Subgraph] The relevant subgraph $\mathcal{G}'$ of a DAG $\mathcal{G}$ w.r.t.\ a set of nodes $e$ is the remaining graph after removal of all irrelevant nodes and their edges. \end{definition}

-Figure \ref{fig:example} shows a DAG with evidence nodes marked in grey (a) and its corresponding relevant subgraph (b).
-As shown in Proposition \ref{prop:relSub}, for the calculation of the marginal probability distribution it is sufficient to consider the relevant subgraph $\mathcal{G}'$ of the Bayesian network $\mathcal{G}$, since $P_{\mathcal{G}'}(X_e)=P_{\mathcal{G}}(X_e)$.
+Figure~\ref{fig:example} shows a DAG with evidence nodes marked in grey (a) and its corresponding relevant subgraph (b).
+As shown in Proposition~\ref{prop:relSub}, it is sufficient to consider the relevant subgraph $\mathcal{G}'$ for marginalization, since $P_{\mathcal{G}'}(X_e)=P_{\mathcal{G}}(X_e)$.